 - Individual Fundraiser

-Race medals are awarded to first through third place in each category:
+Race medals are awarded from first through third place in each category:

-Donned and Started and Firefighter of Steel categories - 1st-3rd in both male and female as per categories below:
+Donned and Started - 1st-3rd in both male and female as per categories below:

 - 40-49 (Masters)